 Whether crowned with relish, ketchup, sauerkraut or mustard, do not leave your wiener uncovered.
 Just as the clothes make the man, the toppings make the dog.
 And the most creative toppings present the best hot dogs.
-It’s Hot Dog Day, observed annually on the closest Wednesday to July 19.
+It’s Hot Dog Day, observed annually on the third Wednesday in July.

 The first dogs were offered with sauerkraut, a Germanic nod to the frankfurter’s origin.
 And while embellishing them with mustard and ketchup continues to be today’s most popular choice, the melting pot that defines America has resulted in some unique culinary concoctions.